 - Talent is the natural ability that we have, even before we add training, skill development, and experience.
 Talent is who we are; it’s how we are naturally wired.
 Our talents do not change over time, but we can certainly continue to develop the talents that we do have in order to reach a level of excellence.

 - Fit refers to our suitability for the specific responsibilities of a particular job, the company culture, and even the style of the manager.

 - Investment is the coach.
 If you hire people who have the innate talent to be successful and are the right fit for the job, your time spent coaching and developing them will pay off in a big way.
 You will see that your coaching is the great multiplier.

-This formula and information is foundational to the People section of the IMPACT Sales Leadership System.
+This formula and information is foundational to the People section of the Impact Leadership System.

 What is Employee Engagement ?

-Engagement is the last course in the People section of the IMPACT Sales Leadership System.
+Engagement is the last course in the People section of the Impact Leadership System.